HenziKou/CIS-399/README.md

 with virtual machine hosting, using Amazon AWS), configuration management and automation;
 communicating and working with other system administrators and your user community; security;
 system reliability; and ethics.

+The irectories *defaultName* and *defaultName-puppet* are where both projects and assignments are stored.